-Minnesota lutefisk recipes reflect the Scandinavian heritage of our state.
+Minnesota lutefisk recipes are a tradition among Norwegians.
+To cook Minnesota Scandinavian lutefisk, just follow the instructions here.
 Some love it, some hate it, but if you want a "real" Minnesota food experience you should try lutefisk at least once!

 Lutefisk is a traditional dish of the Nordic countries made from air-dried whitefish and soda lye.
 In Norway and Sweden, it is called lutfisk, while in Finland it is known as lipeäkala.

 Its name literally means "lye fish", owing to the fact that it is processed with caustic soda or potash lye.

 Lutefisk typically turns up in stores and markets during the winter holiday season.
 This is when we are most interested trying Minnesota lutefisk recipes.

 I have been told many times that "lutefisk is really good if you know how to cook it."
 Since most of the Minnesota lutefisk recipes I have been served were mushy--more like a "fish pudding" and not at all appetizing I can attest that is true.All you've every wanted to know about lutefisk can be found in The Last Word on Lutefisk: True Tales of Cod and Tradition

 Lutefisk purchased in the U.S. has been rehydrated and must therefore be cooked carefully so that it does not become mushy.
 Properly prepared lutefisk should remain firm and look like what you see in the photo.